PoGO – Pokémon GO: Five tips on how to recognize the value of a Legacy move

 Value of a Legacy Move – How were you able to collect the Pokémon?

 This is where it gets interesting: The question of how difficult it was to get the corresponding Pokémon with the Legacy Attack plays a significant role in the value of the Legacy Move.
 Did the Pokémon with the corresponding attack only exist in Raids?
 Then it is especially rare.
-Less valuable, on the other hand, are Pokémon that received their Legacy Move as part of a Community Day event – after all, theoretically all players had the opportunity to obtain the respective pocket monster relatively easily here, even if only for a limited time.
+Less valuable, on the other hand, are Pokémon that received their Legacy Move as part of a Community Day – after all, theoretically all players had the opportunity to obtain the respective pocket monster relatively easily here, even if only for a limited time.

 The lowest value has a Pokémon with Legacy Move, which you could teach the attack at any time via a TM.
 By the way, Legacy Moves are always more valuable than exclusive attacks that Pokémon could get during a Community Day.